Characterizing the Expressivity of Fixed-Precision Transformer Language Models: Transformers

-The transformer considered in this section follows the architecture described by \citet{yang2024masked}, with the exception that we use soft attention (SA) in place of unique hard attention (UHA). \begin{restatable}{reAssumption}{tassum} We assume that the transformer satisfies the following conditions: \begin{enumerate} \item Fixed precision: There exists a finite, countable set of values that floating-point numbers can assume, denoted as $\fpnset=\{\fpn_1, \fpn_2, \ldots\}$. \item No positional encoding (NoPE): Positional encodings are omitted for now and will be addressed in \cref{app:pe}. \item Soft attention (SA): Attention weights are computed using the $\softmax$ function.
-We also treat average hard attention (AHA) in \cref{app:hard}, showing that AHA is equally expressive as SA. \item Strict future masking: As in \citet{yang2024masked}, the attention is strictly future-masked.
-Strict masking is shown to be more expressive than non-strict masking in \cref{app:non_strict}. \item Recognizer: Following standard practice in expressivity studies, the transformer is used as a language recognizer.
+The transformer considered in this section follows the architecture described by \citet{yang2024masked}, with the exception that we use \defn{soft attention} in place of unique hard attention (UHA).
+Before formally defining the architecture, we first state explicitly the assumptions that will govern our model as follows. \begin{restatable}{reAssumption}{tassum} We assume that the transformer satisfies the following conditions: \begin{enumerate} \item \defn{Fixed precision}: There exists a finite set of values that the floating-point numbers can assume.
+We denote this set as $\fpnset=\{\fpn_1, \fpn_2, \ldots\}$. \item \defn{No positional encoding} (NoPE): Positional encodings are omitted for now, but are addressed in \cref{app:pe}. \item \defn{Soft attention}: Attention weights are computed using the $\softmax$ function.
+We also treat average hard attention (AHA) in \cref{app:hard}, showing that AHA is equally expressive as soft attention. \item \defn{Strict future masking}: As in \citet{yang2024masked}, the attention is strictly future-masked.
+Strict masking is shown to be more expressive than non-strict masking in \cref{app:non_strict}. \item \defn{Recognition}: Following standard practice in expressivity studies \citep{10.1162/tacl_a_00663}, the transformer is treated as a language recognizer.
 We will extend the analysis to transformer language models in \cref{sec:tlm}. \end{enumerate} \end{restatable}